 Adventure Van Expo!
-If you have known us for very long, you know that these events play very important role in our business–and more importantly, allow our community to connect and grow.
+These events play very important role in our business.
+We absolutely love how they allow our community to connect and grow.
 The 6th adventure van expo of the year was being held on a gorgeous lake in Dillon, CO.
-So we gathered a team, grabbed our cameras, swag, tents, and all boarded a plane to Denver.
+So we chose a team, grabbed our gear and cameras, and all boarded a plane to Denver.

-As we landed, the usual view of the mountain range was not even visible–the fires had raged so much that summer that the smoke clouded everything.
+As we landed, the view of the mountain range was not even visible–the fires had raged so much that the smoke hid everything.
 Surprised, we checked the roads–would the regular routes even be open?
 We snagged our rental van, a quick lunch, and within a few minutes we were heading down the main interstate into the mountains.
-Thankfully, the town of Dillon is located between Keystone, Breckenridge, and A-Basin ski resorts, right off the highway and was unhindered.
-We quickly determined that, based on the Chipotle and Target built there, it was obviously a pitstop for a lot of mountain adventurers.
+Thankfully, the town of Dillon is located right off the highway between Keystone, Breckenridge, and A-Basin ski resorts, and the route was unhindered.
+Based on the Chipotle and Target built there, it was obviously a pitstop for a lot of mountain adventurers.
 Our generous AirBnB was located up the side of one of its foothills, and by the time we arrived, our good friends Joe and Kait Russo were already there waiting for us.

 Bill waved me over and we started chatting about the bike.